Article V Process for State Legislatures to Amend the U.S. Constitution

 State governors have no formal role in the application process.

-Ideally, each application should specify only one subject, so that there are no relevant differences among applications.
+Ideally, each application should conform with other applications as to subject-matter.
 Differences can give congress an excuse to refuse to aggregate them toward the two thirds threshold.

 The applications may include recommended amendments or convention rules, but must not purport to require particular wording for the amendment or particular rules.
 Ideally, any recommendations should be placed in a separate resolution (rather than in the application) to avoid confusion.